Yongin: Food

 Yongin's most famous food is the Sundae of Baekam-myeon, Chouin-gu.
 Baekamsundae has a special feature of filling meat without blood.

 Sports

-Yongin is the home of the WKBL women's basketball team Yongin Samsung Life Blueminx and new K League 2 club Yongin FC from 2026.
+Yongin is the home of the WKBL women's basketball team Yongin Samsung Life Blueminx and the K League 2 football club Yongin FC.
 The city is also home to the Yongin Football Center.

-The Yongin Mireu Stadium, home to Yongin FC, is the largest stadium in the city.
-Suwon Samsung Bluewings has also played their games in the stadium when the Suwon World Cup Stadium was unavailable.
+The Yongin Mireu Stadium, home of Yongin FC, is the largest stadium in the city.
+Suwon Samsung Bluewings have also used the venue as their temporary home ground when the Suwon World Cup Stadium was unavailable.